-proposed childcare centre, 200-206 bridge Street, muswellbrook, n.s.w.

-authority this drawing shall not be copied or used without authorisation and is protected by copyright.
+elevations proposed childcare centre, 200-206 bridge Street, muswellbrook, n.s.w. note: this proposal is subject to site survey and development approval(s) from the relevant authority this drawing shall not be copied or used without authorisation and is protected by copyright.